 The Causes and Consequences of Accelerated Stock Repurchases

-This study examines the choice between accelerated share repurchase (ASR) and open market repurchase (OMR) as repurchase mechanisms between 2004-2007.
-For a sample of ASRs and OMRs that actually buy shares in the announcement quarter, we find that ASR firms have lower market to book ratios, lower cash, but higher managerial entrenchment.
-Prior to repurchase a similar proportion of ASR and OMR actually receive takeover bids, although ASR firms are subject to more takeover rumors.
-This latent likelihood of a takeover along with entrenchment and undervaluation affects the choice to use ASRs.
-ASR firms experience positive average abnormal returns both around and after the announcement.
-Subsequently however neither type experiences improved operating performance.
-Compared with pre-announcement activity, a significantly higher proportion of ASR and OMR firms continue to be subject to takeover rumors and bids.
-Our results suggest that choosing ASR over OMR and the resulting positive market reactions does little to decrease a firm’s attractiveness as a potential takeover target.
+We examine the choice between accelerated share repurchase (ASR) and open market repurchase (OMR) as repurchase mechanisms between 2004 and 2007.
+For a sample of ASRs and OMRs that actually buy shares in the announcement quarter, we find that ASR firms have lower market-to-book ratios, less cash, but greater managerial entrenchment.
+Prior to repurchase, ASR firms are subject to significantly more takeover rumors than OMR firms are, and this, along with entrenchment and undervaluation, affects the choice to use ASRs.
+ASR firms experience positive average abnormal returns both before and after the announcement.
+Moreover, the latent takeover probability is significantly lower for both ASR and OMR firms (when compared with pre-announcement levels), but the reduction for ASR firms is more pronounced.
+Our results suggest that repurchases, and especially ASRs, indeed make a firm a less attractive prospect for takeover.

 Keywords: Stock Repurchase, Takeovers, Firm Performance, Signaling